biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/docs/nf-core.rst

 nf-core pipelines produce a `MultiQC <https://multiqc.info/>`__ report which summarises results at the end of the execution along with software versions of the different tools used, nf-core pipeline version and Nextflow version itself.

+Each pipeline provides an example of a MultiQC report from a real execution in the nf-core website.
+For instance you can find the report corresponding to the current version of nf-core/rnaseq `here <https://nf-co.re/rnaseq/results#rnaseq>`.

 ..
 Exercise
 .. ********